kvutien/Doc-Reading_Notes_ElizaOS/README.md

 -	From these sources, you can **ask NotebookLM to explain** each step in the README file and install and run a Tweeter pre-built agent.
 Alternatively, there are also many YouTube videos showing that.

 ###	Agents Customization – Configuration Parameters
 Once comfortable with the starter agent, you can start making your own custom agent.
-The easiest customization of an Eliza agent is its character.
-This is reminiscent of the "system prompt" in a chatbot that is prefixed to each further prompt to modulate the chatbot resulting answer.
+The easiest customization of an Eliza agent is its **character**.
+This is reminiscent of the "system prompt" in a chatbot.
+This system prompt is prefixed to each further prompt to modulate the chatbot resulting answer.

 When creating a new ``AgentRuntime`` instance, the character configuration is read as a parameter, as shown in this example:
 ``` javascript